CloudKlabauter/HotChocolateWorkshop/challenges/01-create-graphql-server/README.md

 The GraphQL type system distinguishes between nullable and non-nullable types.
 This helps the consumer of the API by providing guarantees when a field value can be trusted to never be null or when an input is not allowed to be null.
 The ability to rely on such type information simplifies the code of the null since we do not have to write a ton of null checks for things that will never be null.

-1. Open the project file of your GraphQL server project `GraphQL.csproj` and add the following property:
+1. Open the project file of your GraphQL server project `ConferencePlanner.GraphQL.csproj` and add the following property:

    ```xml
    <Nullable>enable</Nullable>